 All students are provided with health services under state requirements.
-A medical examination is required on entrance to school and routinely at grades 1, 3, 5, 7, 9, and 11.
+A medical examination is required on entrance to school and routinely at grades Pre-K, Kindergarten 1, 3, 5, 7, 9, and 11.
 Students referred to the Committee on Special Education must have a physical within one year of their initial meeting.
 Students participating in the interscholastic sports program must have an updated physical within the last year.
 The family physician should perform the examination because of his/her more specialized knowledge of the student and his/her family history.
 In special situations, the school physician is available to perform physical examinations.
 Forms are available at the school health offices.

 Each parent is requested at the beginning of the school year to make sure their emergency information is up to date and make the necessary changes by contacting, Kristine Connor, District Registrar at firstname.lastname@example.org or Katy Mooney, Office Assistant/Spanish Speaking at email@example.com.

 Record of immunization is mandated by New York State law and requires that all children entering school should be immunized against diphtheria, tetanus, pertussis, polio, measles, mumps, rubella, hepatitis B, and varicella.
 Students entering Pre-K must have at least one dose of HIB and at least one dose of PCV (pneumococcal).
 Children transferring within New York State shall be admitted to school for fourteen days to allow sufficient time to obtain immunizations.
 If not received, they will be excluded until proper immunization is received.